AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

           }
         ```

-        <Webhook address of the DingTalk Chatbot\>: Replace it with the webhook address of the DingTalk Chatbot that is used to receive alert notifications.
+        <Webhook address of the DingTalk chatbot\>: Replace it with the webhook address of the DingTalk chatbot that is used to receive alert notifications.

-        **Note:** To query the webhook address of the DingTalk Chatbot, create an alert group in DingTalk.
-In the DingTalk group, click the More icon in the upper-right corner, Group Assistant, and then Add Robot.
-In the ChatBot dialog box, click Custom to add a Chatbot that is accessed by using a webhook.
-You can then view the webhook address of the DingTalk Chatbot.
-For more information, see [Obtain the webhook address of a DingTalk Chatbot](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq).
+        **Note:** To query the webhook address of the DingTalk chatbot, create an alert group in DingTalk.
+In the DingTalk group, click the Group Settings icon in the upper-right corner, Group Assistant, and then Add Robot.
+In the ChatBot dialog box, click Custom to add a chatbot that is accessed by using a webhook.
+You can then view the webhook address of the DingTalk chatbot.
+For more information, see [Obtain the webhook address of a DingTalk chatbot](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq).

     3. Reload the NGINX configuration file and restart NGINX.